-Paper money was invented as a legal tender by the financial institutes i.e central banks like in India it’s RBI – Reserve Bank of India, USA it’s Federal Reserve etc. After the abolishment of the Bretton wood system, technically paper currency has no value but what we think of.
+Paper money was invented as a legal tender by financial institutions i.e central banks like RBI – Reserve Bank of India, USA it’s Federal Reserve etc. After the abolishment of the Bretton wood system, technically paper currency has no value but what we think of.
 It is as strong as we believe it to be.

-Having said that the central banks are the only financial institutes that can generate this paper currency legally and maintain the circulation in the system.
+Having said that the central banks are the only financial institutions that can generate this paper currency legally and control its circulation in the system.
 Therefore, making it a centralized system.
 Wherever you wish to perform peer-to-peer transactions, the involvement of a bank is necessary.

 You may say, cash transaction does not require the involvement of a bank but let me ask you, From where you get the cash?
 The answer is again from the bank’s ATM.
 Hence your bank maintains a ledger of your transactions that can be easily tracked to settle financial statements.
 The system is stable until bank itself turns into a con man and run bad practices.